duerrfk/Faros/README.md

 * RDYN = 3 -> INT0
 * RST = 4

-For the Faros board based on ATMega 328P, we used the following pins (Arduino numbering scheme; ATMega names are given in brackets):
+For the Faros board based on ATmega328P, we used the following pins (Arduino numbering scheme; ATmega names are given in brackets):

 * MISO = 12 (PB4)
 * MOSI = 11 (PB3)